Chris-Not-Mikey/Fast-ANN-Fieldious/README.md

 However, it is a very computationally expensive alogorithm.
 Interestingly, the most popular algorithm (propagation assisted K-Tree) lends itself well to hardware acceleration since it can be pipelined and executed in parallel.
 Thus the idea for Fast-ANN-Fieldious was born.

 More details of this problem statement and its implementation can be found in the links below.
+Schematics for each block can be found in the Design Review link

 ## Team